honeycombio/honeycomb-opentelemetry-java/RELEASING.md

 # Creating a new release

-1. Prep public docs PR with the new version (java-distro, otel-java-install, otel-java-run)
+1. Prep public docs PR with the new version in data file `/honeycomb-opentelemetry-java/release.json`

 1. Run `./gradlew generateLicenseReport` to ensure all project dependency licenses are correclty represented in this repository.
 If there are any changes, submit PR to update licenses.